project-poodle/poodle/design.md

 A few properties of SSTable file:

-- SSTable is immutable - once written, it is never modified
+- SSTable files is immutable - once written, it is never modified
   - SSTables are merged with other SSTables
   - SSTables can be removed once merged and not longer needed
   - SSTables content are never changed